nabillahdz/bike-sharing-data-analysis/README.md

 # **Dashboard Access Instructions**

 You can simply visit my dashboard via link.
-You can access the link please open the "url.txt".
+You can access the link by opening the "url.txt".
 Thank you.